NBISweden/NBIS-template-support-reports/README.md

 _Include results_

 ### Deliverables <a name="deliverables"></a>
-_**Optionally** include description and location of the key files delivered e.g. main plots, list of differential expression genes.
-Point the group to the files locaiton on Uppnex if applicable_
+_**Strongly recommended, include if applicable** Description and location of key files delivered, e.g., main plots, list of differentially expressed genes, VCF-files, etc. Point the group to the location of the files on SNIC resources (e.g., UPPMAX) if applicable_

-### Where to go next <a name="next"></a>
+### Summary <a name="summary"></a>
-_**Optionally** include things to help the group to use the results, e.g. recommendation of online tools that could be used to inspect the data, or tutotrials to understand in details data analysis etc._
+_**Strongly recommended, include if applicable** A place to (in brief) summarize the results, including strengths and weaknesses of the used data and the results.
+This is also a good place to give recommendations on how to proceed, e.g., give recommendations of online tools that could be used to inspect the data, or point the User to tutorials to help them understand the data analyses._

 ### Support project closing procedures <a name="closing"></a>
 _Include a note about project closing procedures e.g._